bvanelli/python-for-data-analysis/assignments/lesson02.md

-# Lesson 02 — Printing, Strings, Functions, Numbers
+# Assignment 02 — Printing, Strings, Functions, Numbers

+## A. Python basics, strings, printing (Shaw Exercises 1–10)

+1. Take the file of Python code you generated in Exercise 1, called `ex1.py`, and run it on the command line.
+Copy the command and output from your terminal and paste it in a Markdown cell in your Jupyter notebook.
+(Ex1)
+2. Print a sentence that contains a phrase in double quotes; print a sentence that contains an apostrophe.
+(Ex1)
+3. Deliberately enter five incorrect commands (in separate cells) and interpret the error messages (in Markdown cells).
+(Ex1)
+4. Add comments to your code in \#2 and \#3 explaining what is happening.
+(Ex2)
+5. Write and evaluate five mathematical expressions.
+(Ex3)
+6. Assign values to three numeric and three string variables.
+(Ex4)
+7. Print values of the six variables you assigned in \#6.
+(Ex4–5)
+8. Concatenate two strings into a third string, then find the length of all three strings.
+9. Print the three strings from \#9 with a tab between the first and second and a newline between the second and third.
+10. Print the three strings from \#9 with a stored formatter.
+(Ch7–8)
+11. Print a piece of text with five lines using both newline characters and a text block.
+(Ex9)
+12. Print a string containing a backslash, single-quote, double-quote, newline, and tab.
+(Ex10)

-## Fibonacci Sequence Assignment
+## B. Implementing the Fibonacci Sequence

 The Fibonacci sequence is a sequence of numbers where the next number in the sequence is the sum of the previous two numbers in the sequence.
 The sequence looks like this:

 > 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...

-### Part 1: Understanding Basics

 1. Create a new notebook file and name it "fibonacci"
-2. Write a function that prints "Hello World" to test your setup
-3. Run the program to make sure everything works

-### Part 2: First Two Numbers

-1. Create variables for the first two Fibonacci numbers (0 and 1)
+2. Create variables for the first two Fibonacci numbers (0 and 1)
-2. Print these two numbers
+3. Print these two numbers
-3. Add comments explaining what Fibonacci numbers are
+4. Add comments explaining what Fibonacci numbers are
-4. Test your program

-### Part 4: Building the Sequence

-1. Create a loop that runs n - 2 times (we already have 2 numbers)
+5. Create a loop that runs n - 2 times (we already have 2 numbers)
-2. Calculate the next number (sum of previous two)
+6. Calculate the next number (sum of previous two)
-3. Print each new number
+7. Print each new number

-### Part 5: Putting It All Together
+### C: Putting It All Together

 1. Combine all previous steps into one function by creating a function called "fibonacci" that takes the starting numbers `n1` and `n2`, as well as the number of numbers `m` to print.